dkim89/GrokChef/README.md

 ![Initial Demo](https://github.com/dkim89/GrokChef/blob/main/demo/demo-gif.gif)

+*Request takes about ~20-30 seconds from X.ai to process the image sent.*

 ## Build Instructions

 In order to build the application to access X.AI APIs, you will need to signup for an account on https://x.ai/, generate an API key, and include it to your project.